gt-crnch-rg/read-the-docs/docs/reconfig/intel/oneapi-fpga-crnch-workflow.md

 $> cd Tutorials/Features/loop_unroll/
 ```

-**NOTE:** Right now you have to edit the main source file to change how selectors are defined.
+**NOTE:** Right now you have to manually edit the main source file to change how selector constructors are defined.
 This seems to be a bug with newer toolchains.

+//Replace the `selector_v;` constructors as follows with `selector();`
 ```
-//Replace the _v selector constructors as follows.
 #if FPGA_SIMULATOR
   //auto selector = sycl::ext::intel::fpga_simulator_selector_v;
   auto selector = sycl::ext::intel::fpga_simulator_selector();